1987 Maryland train collision: The collision

 Furthermore, it was found that the in-cab signal in the Conrail lead locomotive indicated the STOP aspect being displayed by the home signal as it was approached, but could not indicate an APPROACH aspect, due to the APPROACH indicator lamp not being present in the in-cab signal’s housing.
 The in-cab signal’s alerter whistle, which would have audibly warned the engineer that the signal aspect had become more restrictive, was found to have been muffled by being wrapped with duct tape.
 NTSB investigators determined that the whistle was not audible over the noises emitted by the locomotive, even when idling.
 None of the three Conrail locomotives was equipped with an automatic train stop feature that would have involuntarily cut power and applied the brakes (a so-called “penalty” brake application) should the engineer not acknowledge the in-cab signal when it changed to a more restrictive aspect.

 Event recording devices on the Conrail locomotives indicated that the consist was moving at approximately 60 mph when an emergency brake application was made by engineer Gates.
 The brake application occurred after passing the distant signal, which as previously noted, was indicating APPROACH, requiring an immediate speed reduction.
 Gates later claimed he made the brake application when he realized that he didn’t have authorization to proceed through the interlocking.
 At that point, his consist was moving too fast to stop before passing the home signal.
 Examination of the interlocking system's computerized event recorder revealed that the Conrail consist forced its way through the turnout and onto track #2 approximately 15 seconds before the collision.
 Had Gates obeyed the signals—also, had brakeman Cromwell, riding in the cab with Gates, called out the signals as he was required to do, it is likely the Conrail consist could have been stopped before running past the home signal.

 Upon entering track #2, the Conrail locomotives caused the interlocking home signal for that track to immediately change to a STOP aspect, after which they came to a halt.
 At that time, Amtrak #94 was approximately 3000 feet from the stopped Conrail units.
 With his train approaching Gunpow at more than 120 mph, engineer Evans had little time to react to the sudden signal change and the presence of the Conrail locomotives in his path.
-However, he managed to initiate an emergency brake application seconds before the impact occurred at 1:30 pm.
+He managed to initiate an emergency brake application seconds before the impact occurred at 1:30 pm.